CIML-bioinformatic/ABlab_IFNLGutRestitution/README.md

 ## Reproducing results

-To execute analyses, one needs to download Docker images from corresponding repository on Recherche Data Gouv (Dockerfile source available in github folder 02_Container).
+To execute analyses, one needs to download Docker images from corresponding "Processed data" repository (source for Dockerfile available in github subfolder).
 It is recommended to clone the repository, and modify `globalParams.R` files to match the path where the repository has been cloned.

 Then, each analysis step should provide a script that can be executed within the appropriate container.